seezmashele/seezmash/README.md

 # Hey there 🧙
 ## I'm Sizwe.
 A humble frontend dev.

-- 💻 My technologies of choice include React, TailwindCSS and Supabase.
+- 💻 My technologies of choice include React, TailwindCSS and Directus.
 - 🤓 I like to find dev tools and frameworks that keep coding fun and simple!

 ## My Tech Stack